tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/Interactive_Coding/Documentation.md

 We will briefly explore the CIDER commands for viewing documentation.

-Open the file `doc.clj` located in
+Let's begin by opening the file `doc.clj` located in the `code/clj/cider-tour/src/cider-tour` directory of the GitHub project.

 # Core Clojure Library